-Officials from the Wellsville-Middletown R-1 School District assume the proposal will have no direct fiscal impact on their organization.
+In response to a previous version, Perfected HCS for HB 604 (2019), officials from the Wellsville-Middletown R-1 School District assumed the proposal would have no direct fiscal impact on their organization.

 Oversight assumes the School Turnaround Act creates the School Turnaround Fund which consists of appropriations and gifts, contributions, grants, or bequests received from federal, private or other sources to be used for payments to independent school turnaround experts and administrative expenses.
 Oversight assumes that all money will be used by the Fund in the year in which it is received.